mastermueez/Genetic-Algorithm---N-Queen-Problem-Solution/README.md

 ## Description
 The n queen problem requires one to find possible arrangements of n queens on an n x n chessboard such that no queens are in attacking pairs.
+The code here finds such an arrangement when executed.

 ## Terminology
 * Chromosome: a valid arrangement of n queens on an n x n chessboard